buildbotics/bbctrl-firmware/avr/MoveLifecycle.md

 ``_exec_aline_body()`` and ``exec_aline_tail()`` on successive callbacks.
 These functions are called repeatedly until each section finishes.
 If any sections have zero length they are skipped and execution is passed immediately to the next section.
-During each section, forward differencing is used to map the trapezoid computed during the planning stage to a fifth-degree Bezier polynomial S-curve.
+During each section, forward difference is used to map the trapezoid computed during the planning stage to a fifth-degree Bezier polynomial S-curve.
 The curve is used to find the appropriate velocity at the next target position.